This website uses cookies to ensure you get the best experience on our website. Learn more

 Notes

 Children would need to be supervised at all times at Saruni Samburu.
-With many drop offs from the rooms, main areas and pathways parents would need to keep a very close watchful eye.
+With many drop offs from the rooms, main areas and pathways parents would need to keep a very close and watchful eye.

 Our travellers’ wildlife sightings from Saruni Samburu